SickRickX2/appunti/CyberSec/Database security.md

 >[!tip]
 >Depending on the environment SQL injecion can also be exploited to:
->- Modiffy or delete data
+>- Modify or delete data
 >- Execute arbitrary operating system commands
 >- Launch DDOS attacks